Classroom Plus Plus (CPP) Developer Guide

 Extensions

 • 1a.
-User left optional fields blank (e.g. Class name, Assignment name).
+User left 1 or more optional fields blank (e.g. Class name, Assignment name, Tags).

 • 1a1.
 System accepts the input and proceeds.

 • 1b.
-A contact with the same Name and Phone number exists in contact list.
+A contact with the same name exists in contact list.

 • 1b1.
 System shows an error message.